Financial and Administrative Guide: Moving to France 2025

 How to Transfer Money to France and Avoid High Bank Fee

-When it comes to transferring money to France, using your old bank is a costly mistake.
-To avoid hidden fees and poor exchange rates on your currency exchange (especially when sending USD to EUR), your best options are modern financial services like Wise and Revolut.
 Both offer transparent, low fees and use the real mid-market exchange rate, ensuring more of your money arrives in your French bank account.
 While both are excellent, they serve slightly different needs—one might be better for pure, low-cost transfers, while the other can provide you with a crucial French IBAN to get started.
 For a detailed comparison to see which service is the perfect fit for your situation, check out my in-depth Wise vs. Revolut analysis for France.
-I personally have both a Revolut and a Wise account and if I need to transfer money to France I use my Schwab account which offers free wire transfers.
-If you have a very large amount to transfer to buy a house for example, I would suggest looking at alternative services such as Schwab or Fidelity in the United States.
-Feel free to DM me if you have questions on large transfers.

 Specific Money Guidance for American Expats in France:

-If you are based in the United States, I recommend finding a bank that offers ATM fee reimbursements and no FX fees on ATM withdrawals.
-I use Schwab and can withdraw cash in France without any FX charges and with the ATM fee reimbursed by Schwab.
-Fidelity also offers similar ATM fee reimbursements on their debit card and no FX fees.
-If you have citigold status, this provides the same ATM fee reimbursement and no FX fees on foreigh withdrawals.
-Be sure to always select the amount in Euros and never let the ATM do the conversation for you.
+When withdrawing money in France, be sure to always select the amount in Euros and never let the ATM do the conversation for you.
 If you select the amount in dollars, the ATM will be charging you a high FX fee.
 I don't withdraw often, but when I do withdraw, it is usually higher dollar amounts >$500.
 This allows me to not pay FX fees on cash in France.
 If you have a Monabanq account, you can deposit cash 1-3 times per quarter at credit mutuelle or CIC branches without a fee.

 Use your USA Credit Card for Cashback / Miles accrual